 He could hear Bryan mumbling something to her, shuffling to take the phone away from her hand.
 “I’ll see you later,” she crooned before disconnecting.
 “Don’t break a leg.”

-Before Ben had a chance to react to her presence, she slid her arms around his waist and wrapped the palm of her right hand around his exposed member.
+Before Ben had a chance to react to her presence, she slid her arms around his waist and wrapped the palm of her right hand around his cock.
 “Let me get you off…” she whispered, already stroking him into partial hardness.
-Quickly, he came to his senses and disentangled from her, stuffing himself back into his pants and turning to face her in a defensive stance.
+Quickly, he came to his senses and disentangled from her.
+Stuffed himself back into his pants and turned to face her in a defensive stance.

 “Ben,” she breathed, coming at him again.
 “I’ll do anything you want.”